 The funds will support the Parent Leadership Team Institute, which provides civic education and leadership training for 30 parents per cohort, and will provide healthy meals during the training sessions and activity baskets for children.

-Federal Hill House
+Casa Federal Hill

 The money will support Federal Hill House in opening its child care center to eight infants; offering scholarships to families who don’t qualify for state child care subsidies but still need financial support; improving its infant classroom; and supporting an Education Coordinator, who will lead efforts to provide teacher coaching and high-quality educational materials and curriculum.